Summary

 plt.show()

-Run it.
-You should see the mean track the sine function closely near the data, with confidence bands widening dramatically outside the training range.
-The Cholesky trick (np.linalg.cholesky) is doing the heavy lifting — it avoids explicit matrix inversion and keeps the whole thing numerically sound.
+When executed, the mean tracks the sine function closely near the data, with confidence bands widening substantially outside the training range.
+The Cholesky factorization performed by np.linalg.cholesky avoids explicit matrix inversion and maintains numerical stability.

 Production-Grade GPs with GPyTorch

-For real work — GPU acceleration, automatic differentiation, modern kernel structures, scalable methods — use GPyTorch.
-It plugs straight into the PyTorch ecosystem and lets you swap kernels, approximations, and likelihoods with minimal code changes.
+For real applications requiring GPU acceleration, automatic differentiation, modern kernel structures, and scalable methods, GPyTorch is the appropriate tool.
+It integrates directly with the PyTorch ecosystem and allows kernels, approximations, and likelihoods to be substituted with minimal code changes.

 import torch